Mandinka people

 The Mandinka or Malinke (Note: Alternative spellings include Maninka, Manding, Mandinga, Mandingo and Mandinko.
 Forms with g are generally considered archaic and are mostly found in 19th-century and early-20th-century literature.
 They have been sometimes erroneously referred to as Dioula or Bambara, which are other closely related Mandé peoples.) are a West African ethnic group primarily found in southern Mali, The Gambia, southern Senegal and eastern Guinea.
-Numbering about 11 million, they are the largest subgroup of the Mandé peoples and one of the largest ethnolinguistic groups in Africa.
+Numbering about 15 million, they are the largest subgroup of the Mandé peoples and one of the largest ethnolinguistic groups in Africa.
 They speak the Manding languages in the Mande language family, which are a lingua franca in much of West Africa.
 They are predominantly subsistence farmers and live in rural villages.
 Their largest urban center is Bamako, the capital of Mali.
+In Mali, the Mandinka people are especially concentrated in the regions of Kita (49%), Kayes (25%), and Koulikoro (14%).

 The Mandinka are the descendants of the Mali Empire, which rose to power in the 13th century under the rule of king Sundiata Keita, who founded an empire that would go on to span a large part of West Africa.
 They migrated west from the Niger River in search of better agricultural lands and more opportunities for conquest.
 Nowadays, the Mandinka inhabit the West Sudanian savanna region extending from The Gambia and the Casamance region in Senegal, Mali, Guinea and Guinea Bissau.
 Although widespread, the Mandinka constitute the largest ethnic group only in the countries of Mali, Guinea and The Gambia.
 Most Mandinka live in family-related compounds in traditional rural villages.
 Their traditional society has featured socially stratified castes.
 Mandinka communities have been fairly autonomous and self-ruled, being led by a chief and group of elders.
 Mandinka has been an oral society, where mythologies, history and knowledge are verbally transmitted from one generation to the next.
 Their music and literary traditions are preserved by a caste of griots, known locally as jalolu (singular, jali), as well as guilds and brotherhoods like the donso (hunters).

 Between the 16th and 19th centuries, many Mandinka people, along with numerous other African ethnic groups, were captured within Africa, often by African polities and traders, and sold to European slavers who transported them across the Atlantic to the Americas.
 They intermixed with slaves and workers of other ethnicities, creating a Creole culture.
-The Mandinka people significantly influenced the African heritage of descended peoples now found in Brazil, the Southern United States and, to a lesser extent, the Caribbean.
+The Mandinka people significantly influenced the African heritage of descended peoples now found in Brazil, Cape Verde, the Southern United States and, to a lesser extent, the Caribbean.